 - Violations of the drop off/pick up times for the short term care rate may result in your ability to participate in the discounted rate option to be revoked and/or termination from the before and after school program.

-- A parent/authorized caregiver must walk into the school when they pick up his/her child and sign the child OUT of the program EVERY DAY!
+- A parent/authorized caregiver must pick up his/her child and sign the child OUT of the program EVERY DAY!
 A child cannot walk home alone after the program.
+Due to Covid-19, please call or text when you arrive and we will have the children meet you at the door.

 - Parents or legal guardians of enrolled children may designate additional adults to pick up their child(ren) by adding them to the Child Information Card.
 Any person picking a child up MUST be listed on the Child Information Card.